-The upcoming 160th University Boat Race sees Oxford and Cambridge battling it out on the River Thames from Putney to Mortlake as they are watched by thousands of spectators.
-This exciting annual event is a London tradition that recruits the best rowers from the two top UK universities to paddle their hardest and win the coveted Boat Race Trophy!
+The upcoming 160th University Boat Race sees Oxford and Cambridge battle it out on the River Thames from Putney to Mortlake.
+Watched by thousands of spectators, this exciting annual event is a London tradition.
+The best rowers from the two top UK universities will paddle their hardest to win the coveted Boat Race Trophy!

 Interested in watching the Boat Race or want to find out more about it?
 Read on for the beginner’s guide to the University Boat Race!